 There are a couple of things you should keep in mind when applying for data entry jobs:

 - Some roles do ask for good typing speed, so check your typing speed before applying.

 - Usually, typing jobs pay less unless they are more like transcription roles.

-- It is easy to fall for data entry scams as they everywhere on the web, don’t ever pay for a data entry/typing gigs beforehand.
+- It is easy to fall for data entry scams as they are everywhere on the web, don’t ever pay for data entry/typing gigs beforehand.

 - Always keep in mind, these gigs might not pay very well and you won’t make a full-time income.

 If you want to take your typing skills to a higher level, then I suggest Transcription.
 Though there is listening involved along with typing in this role, it is a much high paying position than the general typing jobs.

 If you want to start your Transcription career, then the best place is Transcribe Anywhere.
 This is a very popular course teaching everything about transcription.
 If you are confused and want to test if this is for you, then they also have a FREE course.